DTUWindEducation/final-project-pythonagoras/README.md

 pip install pandas numpy scikit-learn matplotlib os tensorflow.keras pickle Tuple
 ```

 3. Run the project: Open Visio Studio and then the folder that you have already clone.
-Go to file exercises and then RUN the main.py script
+Go to folder "examples" and then RUN the main.py script
+   After every plot that gets generated, PRESS the X button to the plot window to keep running the code

 --------------------------------------------------------------------------------------------------------------------------------